wchiquito/jj-for-everyone.github.io/src/remotes.md

 These two options work pretty much exactly the same way.
 When you set up a remote, you just tell Jujutsu where it is.
 In the case of an online service, that will be a web URL.
-In the case of a local repository, that will be a file system path.
+In the case of a local repository, that will be a filesystem path.
 There are no other differences, so we're not missing out on any important lessons by avoiding GitHub.
 At the end of this section, there are a few tips about using GitHub itself.